-(a) Wings - on fixed wing aircraft, the marks shall appear on the left half of the lower surface of the wing structure, or shall extend across the whole of the lower surface of both wings.
+On heavier-than-air aircraft, the marks shall appear on the left half of the lower surface of the wing structure, unless they extend across the whole of the lower surface of the wing structure.
 As far as possible the marks shall be equidistant from the leading and trailing edges of the wings.
 The tops of the letters shall be towards the leading edge of the wings.

-(b) Fuselage (or equivalent structure) or vertical tail surfaces
+4.1.2 Fuselage (or equivalent structure) or vertical tail surfaces